P. V. Sindhu: Early life and training

-Pusarla Venkata Sindhu was born and brought up in Hyderabad, India to P. V. Ramana and P. Vijaya.
-Ramana, an employee of the Indian Railways, was born in Nirmal, Telangana while Vijaya hails from Vijayawada, Andhra Pradesh.
+Pusarla Venkata Sindhu was born on 5 July 1995, in a Telugu family, to P. V. Ramana and P. Vijaya, in Hyderabad, India.
+Both her parents hail from Andhra Pradesh.
+Her mother is from Vijayawada, while her father's family is originally from Eluru and later moved to Guntur and Nirmal, where he was born.
+Sindhu lives in Hyderabad.
+She and her family regularly visit their family deity in Ratnalammakunta village of Eluru district, Andhra Pradesh.
+She was educated at Auxilium High School, Hyderabad, and at St. Ann's College for Women, Hyderabad.

 Both her parents have been national level volleyball players.
-Her father, Ramana, who was a member of the Indian volleyball team that won the bronze medal in the 1986 Seoul Asian Games, received the Arjuna Award in 2000 for his contribution to the sport.
+Her father, Ramana, was a member of the Indian volleyball team that won the bronze medal in the 1986 Seoul Asian Games, received the Arjuna Award in 2000 for his contribution to the sport.

-Sindhu lives in Hyderabad.
-She was educated at Auxilium High School and at St. Ann's College for Women, Hyderabad.
 Though her parents played professional volleyball, she chose badminton over it because she drew inspiration from the success of Pullela Gopichand, the 2001 All England Open Badminton Champion.
 She eventually started playing badminton from the age of eight.
 She first learned the basics of the sport with the guidance of Mehboob Ali at the badminton courts of the Indian Railway Institute of Signal Engineering and Telecommunications in Secunderabad.
 Soon after, she joined Pullela Gopichand's Gopichand Badminton Academy.
-While profiling her career, a correspondent with The Hindu wrote:

-"The fact that she reports on time at the coaching camps daily, traveling a distance of 56 km from her residence, is perhaps a reflection of her willingness to complete her desire to be a good badminton player with the required hard work and commitment."
+While profiling her career, a correspondent with The Hindu wrote:"The fact that she reports on time at the coaching camps daily, traveling a distance of 56 km from her residence, is perhaps a reflection of her willingness to complete her desire to be a good badminton player with the required hard work and commitment."

 Gopichand seconded this correspondent's opinion when he said that "the most striking feature in Sindhu's game is her attitude and the never-say-die spirit."
 After joining Gopichand's badminton academy, Sindhu won several titles.
 In the under-10 years category, she won the fifth Servo All India ranking championship in the doubles category and the singles title at the Ambuja Cement All India ranking.
 In the under-13 years category, she won the singles title at the Sub-juniors in Pondicherry, doubles titles at the Krishna Khaitan All India Tournament IOC All India Ranking, the Sub-Junior Nationals and the All India Ranking in Pune.
 She also won the under-14 team gold medal at the 51st National State Games in India.
 She later parted company with Gopichand and went on to train with South Korean coach Park Tae-sang.
+She is currently coached by Anup Sridhar and Lee Hyun-il.